dylanrenwick/braingolf/README.md

-    u            - Keep only the first occurance of each unique element in the current stack X            - Push the largest element in the stack to the stack x            - Push the smallest element in the stack to the stack t            - Pops the last element of the current stack and calculaes that many prime numbers, pushing each one to the stack
-    T            - Pops the last element of the current stack and calclates every prime number below that amount, pushing each one to the stack
+    u            - Keep only the first occurance of each unique element in the current stack X            - Push the largest element in the stack to the stack x            - Push the smallest element in the stack to the stack T            - Pops the last element of the current stack and pushes tan(x) S            - Pops the last element of the current stack and pushes sin(x) C            - Pops the last element of the current stack and pushes cos(x)

 Modifiers: